omarkawach/foss-gis-web-components/README.md

 ### Publishing documentation

 Documenting a component's API can be time consuming.
 We can simplify things by using [Storybook](https://storybook.js.org/).
+This repo has a github action that publishes the Storybook to github pages.

 ```bash
 npm run build-storybook